utah-cs4470-sp25/class/spec.md

 Multi-line string literals are not supported.

-Variables are a letter (upper case A-Z or lower case a-z) followed by any number of letters or digits, underscores, or dots, *except* when the sequence of letters and digits is a keyword.
+Variables are a letter (upper case A-Z or lower case a-z) followed by any number of letters or digits, or underscores, *except* when the sequence of letters and digits is a keyword.
 By convention, variables that contain dots are reserved for compiler intermediates and should not be written in source code.